 - Chrome 56

 - Firefox 38

 The Last Mile public peers and Private Last Mile private peers use Chrome 46.

 HTTP/2 is supported in the Chrome and Firefox agents (not currently available in the IE Agent).

-Script playback in the Dynatrace Recorder supports the following browser versions:
+Script playback in the Windows Recorder supports the following browser versions:

 - Chrome 56.0